-You may be required to complete this notification if your business undertakes work which may expose employees to dangerous levels of lead (lead processes).
+You may need to complete this notification if your business undertakes work which may expose employees to dangerous levels of lead (lead processes).
 Examples of lead processes include:

 - work exposing a person to lead dust or lead fumes from the manufacture or handling of dry lead compounds